damianboh/sg_attractions_outings_django/README.md

 - search for attractions in Singapore
 - create outings to any attraction
 - invite other users for the outings
-- REST API is avaiable for users to do the above also
+- REST API endpoints available for users to do the above also

 The Singapore Tourism Info Hub API is used to populate attractions data in the internal SQL database.